 Since the 3.5-litre F355 ended production in 1999, two new generations – the 360 Modena and F430 – had rolled out of Maranello before the 458 arrived.

 There has always been a bit of a contradiction about the notion of a junior Ferrari.
-But, with a few notable exceptions, that is how the mid-engined V8-powered cars from Maranello have been known.
+But, with a few notable exceptions, that is how the mid-engined V8-powered cars from Maranello have come to be known.

 So it was with the 308 GTB, and the line of cars that followed.
 Now, though, things are changing at Ferrari.
 In the California, it has a fourth model line designed to cater for those wanting a slighter softer experience from their Prancing Horse.

 Numbers are one thing, though.
-What we are here to find out is if the new junior has not just moved the game on, but also entered the rarefied ranks of the truly great Ferraris.
+What we are here to find out is if the new 'junior' has not only moved the game on, but also entered the rarefied ranks of the truly great Ferraris.